 Homebase: Roberts Creek

-We are excited to introduce our new Climate A-Chord presentation for virtual, interactive delivery directly to students studying from both school and from home.
-Delivered by professional, young, eco-conscious musicians, and interwoven with musical performance, the Climate A-Chord presentation inspires youth to action by sharing a viable vision for a healthy, equitable and sustainable society, while highlighting how they can make an impact on a personal as well as systems-change level to address the biggest crises of our times: the environmental and climate emergencies.
-Note: In-person presentations will be offered when safe, and virtual will be ongoing.
+We are excited to introduce our new Climate A-Chord presentation which can be delivered in schools in person, or as a virtual, interactive experience to students studying from both school and from home.
+Our presentation inspires youth to action by sharing a viable vision for a healthy, equitable and sustainable society, while highlighting how they can make an impact on a personal as well as a systems-change level to address the biggest crises of our times: the environmental and climate emergencies.
+The presentations are delivered by professional, young, eco-conscious musicians, and are interwoven with musical performance.

 It was great to see The Jellyfish Project in action.
 One of the best school presentations I've seen.
 The best part was how attentive the students were.
 Mark Lebbell, Outdoor Education Teacher, Sunshine Coast BC February 2020

 The Jellyfish Project visited our school last week and they were awesome.
 The presentation was polished and professional, and the message was clear.
 The students were clearly engaged, as shown by their questions and comments.
 The music, delivered by two members of the band Carmanah, was ridiculously impressive.
 Dave Stoddart, Teacher, Pender Harbour Secondary School - February 2020